STUDENTJOB BLOG

 3. SEO

-Search Engine Optimisation is the art and science of ranking websites higher on Google.
+Search Engine Optimization is the art and science of ranking websites higher on Google.

 Despite the rise of ChatGPT, Google is still the first place the majority of people turn to when looking for help.
 And if your website is the one they land on, there’s a good chance you can make a sale.